João Cancelo: 2016–17: Final season with Valencia

-Loan to Inter Milan
+2017–18: Loan to Inter Milan

-On 22 August 2017, Cancelo joined Inter Milan on a one-year loan deal until 30 June 2018 with the option of making the move permanent.
+On 22 August 2017, Cancelo joined Inter Milan on a one-year loan until 30 June 2018 with the option of making the move permanent.
 The deal was part of a loan exchange, with Geoffrey Kondogbia moving in the other direction.
-He made his Serie A debut four days later, replacing Antonio Candreva in the 83rd minute of a 3–1 win at Roma.
+He made his Serie A debut four days later, replacing Antonio Candreva in the 83rd minute of a 3–1 win away to Roma.

 Cancelo suffered a knee ligament injury in late August 2017 while on international duty, going on to be sidelined for one-and-a-half months.
-He returned to action during the 3–2 home victory over A.C.
-Milan in the Derby della Madonnina, featuring 20 minutes.
+He returned to action during the 3–2 home victory over AC Milan in the Derby della Madonnina, featuring 20 minutes.
 After a few weeks of adaptation in the Serie A, Cancelo made his debut as a starter at the Coppa Italia in a home victory against Pordenone.
 On 17 April 2018, he scored his first league goal with a free kick in a 4–0 home victory over Cagliari.

 During his phase of adaptation in Serie A, in which was added some tactical misunderstanding, his performances began progressively improving, leading him to be included in Serie A's Team of the Year.
 Despite his good performances during the season, the club opted to not buy Cancelo.

 Juventus

 On 27 June 2018, Cancelo was signed by Juventus on a five-year contract for €40.4 million, making his domestic league debut on 18 August in a 3–2 away win against Chievo Verona.
 He won his first trophy with the club in January 2019, featuring the entire 1–0 victory over Milan for the Supercoppa Italiana.
 He scored his first league goal the same month, as his team came from behind to defeat Lazio 2–1 at the Stadio Olimpico in Rome; he also helped win the decisive match-winning penalty later during the same game, which was subsequently converted by compatriot Cristiano Ronaldo.
 On 6 October, Cancelo provided an assist for Rodrigo Bentancur in a 2–0 away win over Udinese.
-On 7 December, Cancelo provided an assist for Mario Mandžukić in a 1–0 home win over against his former club Inter Milan in the Derby d'Italia.
+On 7 December, Cancelo provided an assist for Mario Mandžukić in a 1–0 home win against his former club Inter Milan in the Derby d'Italia.

 On 10 April 2019 Cancelo provided an assist for his compatriot Cristiano Ronaldo in a 1–1 away draw in the first leg of Juventus' Champions League quarter-final against Ajax, on 10 April.
 In the second leg in Turin on 16 April, Juventus eventually lost the match 2–1, and were eliminated from the competition.
 Four days later, Cancelo played in the Scudetto-clinching match against rivals Fiorentina, as Juventus won their eighth successive league title after a 2–1 home triumph.